vagnerclementino/bragdoc/.github/pull_request_template.md

 ## Documentation

 - [ ] Did you update the readme of the project?
-- [ ] Did you update the backstage documentation of the project?
 - [ ] Did you add/update the swagger documentation?
 - [ ] Did you add/update the postman documentation?